zebrunner/carina/docs/databases.md

 #db.pass=mysql
 ```

-All the mappers and the reference to _database.properties should be specified in **src/main/resources/mybatis-config.xml**:
+All the mappers and reference to _database.properties should be specified in **src/main/resources/mybatis-config.xml**:
 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>
 <!DOCTYPE configuration